TomSB1423/Obsidian-Darkside20k/Meeting Notes/Term 2/Week 8.md

 - deposit background in the energy region of interest, from threshold to maybe 100 keV
 - Can all prompt isotopes be ignored

-- Using figures from the internet in your report?
+- Using figures from the internet in your report

+- Obviously nuclear reactions to create heavier exotic isotopes